Reference 11 — Vertex roles and aggregation¶

 3. Sink with internal model (mirror / state-machine)¶

-This is the canvas Mode B of the introductory question.
+This is Mode B of the canvas example below.
 Writes are commands that mutate an internal model held by the vertex.
 Reads return the materialized current state of the model.

 Behavior: